dotnet/orleans/src/Tutorials/Unit-Testing-Grains.md

 }
 ```

-Xunit will call the `Dispose` method of the `ClusterFixture` type when all tests have been completed and the in-memory cluster silos will be stopped.
+xUnit will call the `Dispose` method of the `ClusterFixture` type when all tests have been completed and the in-memory cluster silos will be stopped.
 `TestCluster` also has a constructor which accepts `TestClusterOptions` that can be used to configure the silos in the cluster.